Vulnerable (IUCN; assessed December 24, 2015)

 Apart from the spiritual well-being, Caribou is central to life and is of great importance to Northern Indigenous communities.
 Almost the entirety of Caribou is used either as food (flesh and marrow), clothing (sinew and hide), or tools (antlers and tallow).
 Caribou meat is also preserved by hang drying or smoking during warmer months to prepare for the harsh winters when the catch is lean.
 The ways to prepare various parts of Caribou depend upon the Indigenous people.
 Not only the fermented content of the stomach is a delicacy in many cultures, but the stomach itself is used as a fermentation vessel.
 Many communities have either partially or fully domesticated caribou and maintain herds to meet their needs.

 Caribou (or Reindeer) as a species are listed under vulnerable status, but some subspecies are more threatened than others.
 At least two subspecies, Dawson’s Caribou (subspecies dawsoni) and East Greenland Caribou (subspecies eogroenlandicus) are considered extinct.
 The populations of Caribou in the southern ranges of North America are increasingly under threat from human activities, including habit destruction, and disturbance.
 For example, the George River heard of the boreal woodland caribou, the largest subspecies in size once migrated around Nunavik (Northern Québec) and Nunatsiavut (Labrador) in numbers up to 800,000 - the second largest herd in the world.
 Since then, this caribou herd has shrunk by 99% to only 5,500 individuals in 2018.
 Through partnerships with various stakeholders, including provincial and territorial governments and First Nations, the Government of Canada is implementing strategies for the recovery of woodland caribou through protection and recovery of habitat.
 Early efforts could be responsible for the slight recovery of the George River herd to 8,100 individuals in 2020.
-Similarly, strategies for conservation are currently underway in Finland, the United States,
+Similarly, strategies for conservation are currently underway in Finland and the United States.

 © Arctic Institute of North America | Site & Image Information